arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ### System Integration Considerations

-When deploying the intelligent anomaly detection system in industrial environments, consider the following factors:
+When deploying the intelligent anomaly detection system in industrial environments, consider the following factors based on your sensor choice:

 - **Environmental Protection**: Protect the Nano R4 board and accelerometer from dust, moisture and temperature extremes using appropriate enclosures rated for the operating environment.
 - **Mounting Stability**: Ensure secure mechanical mounting of both the accelerometer sensor and the Nano R4 enclosure to prevent sensor movement that could affect measurement accuracy.